Effectiveness and detection of denial of service attacks in Tor

 \section{Detecting the Attack}

 In this section we show how to detect a DoS attack as described in the previous section.
 Briefly, the detection algorithm makes $O(n)$ probes of the network, where a probe consists of setting up a circuit and passing data through it.
 By analyzing the successful and failed probes, we can identify nodes involved in such an attack if they exist.
 We make the following assumptions about the Tor network and the attacker: \begin{enumerate} \item The length of the paths used by the Tor implementation under attack is fixed independent of (and strictly less than) $n$ and that paths consist of distinct nodes. \item The attacker is described by $(\killprob,\permitprob) = (1.0, 1.0)$ (the other parameters are unknown). \item The number of compromised nodes is at least $2$ but less than $n$.
-Both bounds are reasonable, since at least two compromised nodes are required to perform the underlying traffic confirmation attack on typical circuits,\footnote{As shown by \citeN{syverson-ieee06}, hidden servers are vulnerable to single-node traffic confirmation attacks.} and an anonymity network composed entirely of compromised nodes is of no value to an honest user.\footnote{ Observe that it is impossible by using only the above probes of the network to distinguish between the case where all nodes are compromised and no nodes are compromised.
-In both cases, all probes will result in circuits that are not killed.
-The algorithm presented in Section~\ref{sec:implementation} does not have this restriction.} We address this assumption further after the proof of the theorem. \item The only reason a probe fails (i.e., the circuit setup fails or the circuit dies while data is being passed through it) is because it is killed by an attacker on the circuit.
+Both bounds are reasonable, since at least two compromised nodes are required to perform the underlying traffic confirmation attack on typical circuits,\footnote{As shown by \citeN{syverson-ieee06}, hidden servers are vulnerable to single-node traffic confirmation attacks.} and an anonymity network composed entirely of compromised nodes is of no value to an honest user.
+We address this assumption further after the proof of the theorem. \footnote{ The algorithm presented in Section~\ref{sec:implementation} does not have this restriction.} \item The only reason a probe fails (i.e., the circuit setup fails or the circuit dies while data is being passed through it) is because it is killed by an attacker on the circuit.